• Home

 Westmont College Campus Master Plan and Related Build Out

 Ms. Perez represented Westmont College through the Conditional Use Permit process to help secure unanimous approval by the County Board of Supervisors on the Westmont College Campus Master Plan, which involved significant public interest, public outreach, and years of environmental and public agency review.
-The Westmont College Campus Master Plan includes approximately 350,000 square feet of new campus buildings that will be built out in phases.
+The Westmont College Campus Master Plan includes approximately 350,000 square feet of new campus buildings that are being constructed in phases.

 Santa Barbara Polo Villas

 Ms. Perez managed the entitlement process for a residential subdivision for 40 new homes, including 6 affordable homes, in the Appeal Jurisdiction of the Santa Barbara County Coastal Zone.
-The project applied the State’s Inclusionary Housing Ordinance for a density bonus.
+The project applied the State’s Density Bonus Law for a density bonus, concessions and waivers.
 Ms. Perez secured unanimous approval from the County Planning Commission in February 2021 and no appeals.

 WORK EXPERIENCE: